astrolabe-oss/astrolabe/README.md

 #### 3 Run in `export` mode
+Note: unlike the `discover` command, `export` is written to stand alone and parse the default json file in `outputs/.lastrun.json` it requires no arguments by default.
 It will by default render the "last run" automatically dumped to .lastrun.json.
 Or you can pass in `-f` to load a specific file.
 The default exporter is `ascii` unless a different exporter is passed in, as in `--output graphviz`

 ```